 One of the many good things about Yellow Villa is its location.
 As Kalkan has expanded, holiday villas have been built further and further up the hill away from the centre.
 As I have said, the hills are steep and not fun to ascend in the heat.
 Yellow Villa is on a level with the centre of the village and it is a ten minute walk which makes such a difference to your holiday.

 It is a large detached house, set back from the road and surrounded by trees.

-I’ve added a new type of gallery for the next series of photos (indicated by a gold bar underneath) so that you can scroll across which is quicker than scrolling down.
+I’ve added a new type of gallery for the next series of photos so that you can scroll across which is quicker than scrolling down.

 There are lots of shady places to sit in the gardens…

 In addition to a generous welcome pack on arrival, the kitchen is always well stocked with condiments, herbs and spices (or you can pick fresh herbs from the garden).
 There is also an honour system whereby previous guests leave the remains of their duty free bottles for those that follow so you often find yourself inventing new and exciting cocktails with whatever you find in the kitchen.